YACS-RCOS/docs/api_doc.md

     + Attributes (object)
         + data (object, required)
             + type (string, required)
-            + attributes (object, required) - may contain the properties below as well as any others that should be included
+            + attributes (object, required) may contain the     &nbsbproperties below as well as any others that - - should be in
                 + username (string)
                 + password (string)
-            + id (string) - the server may accept a client-generated id along with the request
+                + id (string) the server may accept a - - client-generated  &nbsbid along with the r

     + Body